Your todo list:

 Jun 27, 2005

 Great route.
 The final roof is a hoot via the middle crack which I kept looking up at and thinking "wow that's big" It's twice the size of Grandmother's Challenge or Tagger and bigger than Art's Spar, Whiplash or Suberb.
 Big.
 And you do go horizontal through it.
 For all but a short few moves you are on big holds, so it is less desperate than Art's Spar, but the crux move is hard, maybe hard for 10c, but once I found the key lock, it seemed OK.
 Finger strength might matter more than total power.
 Cool finish, but the poor rock on P1 is a detractor.
-2 stars, and "s" for the first pitch, which is 5.9.
+2 stars, and "s" for the first pitch.